-Once the AS exams are over we run a series of activities with visiting speakers to help you begin to focus on this crucial part of your education.
-Every year we host a 'Life After Hurtwood Careers Fair' and representatives attend from the top London Universities such as LSE, UCL, King's College and Imperial, together with representatives from the Art Institutions, Gap Year organisations and Overseas Universities.
+We run a series of activities with visiting speakers to help you begin to focus on this crucial part of your education.
+Every year we host a 'Life After Hurtwood Higher Education Fair' and representatives attend from the top London Universities such as LSE, UCL, King's College and Imperial, together with representatives from art institutions, gap year organisations and overseas universities.
 This provides a refreshing and informative insight into the world of university, gap years etc. as well as being an excellent source of information.
 They have never yet been unable to answer a student's question!